debxylen/open-source-insurgency/README.md

 ## Core Concepts

 1. **Information Wants to Be Free**
-   The hoarding of knowledge is an act of oppression.
-Open education, open-source software, and decentralized storage must become the new norm.
+   The gatekeeping of open knowledge is unjust.
+Open knowledge, open-source software, and public access to information and resources must become the new norm.

 2. **Exit Over Protest**
    Instead of begging for change, we create parallel systems.
 If a platform censors us, we build our own.
 If an economy enslaves us, we forge alternatives.
 The future belongs to builders, not beggars.